alexnbay/concrete-work/InstallGuideLinux.md

 9. A Complete screen indicates that the core components have been installed:
    ![](../img/openvino-install-linux-04.png)

+> **NOTE**: After you click Finish to close the installation wizard, a new browser window opens with the document you’re reading now (in case you installed without it) and jumps to the section on setting environment variables.

 The first core components are installed.
 Continue to the next section to install additional dependencies.

 ## <a name="install-external-dependencies"></a>Step 2: Install External Software Dependencies